Managerial Accommodation, Proxy Access, and the Cost of Shareholder Empowerment

 Marshall School of Business Working Paper No. FBE 02-12

 This paper develops a theory of corporate decision making to study the benefits and costs of shareholder empowerment.
 We show how permitting shareholders to propose directors or policies can cause value-maximizing managers to take value-reducing actions to accommodate activist investors with non-value-maximizing goals.
 The model identifies an important distinction between the right to approve and the right to propose.
-The right to approve is weak though always beneficial; the right to propose is impactful but can help as well as hurt shareholders.
-We identify implications for current policy discussions concerning director elections, proxy access, bylaw amendments, and shareholder voting.
+The right to approve is weak; the right to propose is impactful but can help as well as hurt shareholders.
+We identify implications for current policy discussions concerning director elections, proxy access, bylaw amendments, and shareholder voting in general.